awerty1/XSPF_Analyzer/Readme.md

 # Description
-Program to help with repairs playlists with format XSPF.
+Program to help with repairs playlists format XSPF.

 # Functions
 1. 🧐🔗 Analysis for broken paths.
 The program helps identify any broken paths within the XSPF playlist.